Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation: a case study

 The utilisation of the capacity of each of the selected trolleys is represented in Fig.~\ref{fig_final_trolleys}.
-As it is clear from the figure, the model is able to utilise most of the capacity of the trolleys for both the datasets as only few trolleys have some unused space.
-The utilisation of different trolleys is dependent on the problem.
-In both the datasets, the PCBs have some product families which have similar component needs and is the possible reason for high utilisation of trolleys in the final solution.
+As it is clear from the figure, the model can utilise most of the capacity of the trolleys for both datasets as only a few trolleys have some unused spaces.
+However, the utilisation of different trolleys is dependent on the problem.
+In both datasets, the PCBs belong to certain product families with similar component requirements, likely contributing to the high utilisation of trolleys in the final solution.

-The problem of component assignment to stackers is much smaller as compared to problem of component assignment to trolleys and the model takes few seconds to solve the problem and packs the components onto two stackers for both the datasets, which is also equal to number of stackers taken in the manual process.
+The problem of component assignment to stackers is much smaller as compared to the problem of component assignment to trolleys and the model takes a few seconds to solve the problem and loads the components onto two stackers for both datasets, which is also equal to the number of stackers taken in the manual process.
 Thus, overall, both the assignment problems, i.e., the TOP can be solved in less than one hour and takes 24 trolleys and 2 stackers for dataset A, and 41 trolleys and 2 stackers for dataset B.

-The model is successfully deployed in the company and resulted in significant cost reductions through automation of the TOP, in addition to offering flexibility of rescheduling to introducing new products and in dealing with unprecedented situations, like COVID-19, in the build process.
+The proposed model has been successfully deployed in the company, leading to substantial cost reductions through the automation of the TOP.
+Additionally, it offers flexibility in rescheduling, introducing new products, and addressing unforeseen circumstances such as the COVID-19 pandemic in the build process.